cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * subjectPublicKeyInfo.
 The 'algorithm' field is encoded as a CBOR int (see {{iana}}).
 The 'subjectPublicKey' field is encoded as a CBOR byte string.
 Public keys of type id-ecPublicKey are point compressed as defined in Section 2.3.3 of {{SECG}}.

 * extensions.
 The 'extensions' field is encoded as a CBOR array where each extension is represented with an int.
-The extensions mandated to be supported by RFC 7925 is encodeded as specified in {{ext-encoding}}.
+The extensions mandated to be supported by {{rfc7925}} is encodeded as specified in {{ext-encoding}}.

 * signatureValue.
 Since the signature algorithm and resulting signature length are known, padding and extra length fields which are present in the ASN.1 encoding are omitted and the 'signatureValue' field is encoded as a CBOR byte string.
 For natively signed CBOR certificates the signatureValue is calculated over the certificate CBOR sequence excluding the signatureValue.